dvb2017/iris-classification/README.md

 4. Naive Bayes

 Evaluation methods
 1. Precision and recall %  - this should be shown with a decision matrix
 2. ROC curve

+General layout of results section
+1. List accuracy and precision values for each algorithm
+2. Compare these values
+3. Present ROC curve for each algo - these can all be on the same graph
+4. Rank the algorithms according to which one has the best results
+5. Show confusion matrix for top one or two results